bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.18.9 - 2026/09/11 =
+* Tweak - Security: Remove "New user role" option from "User data (login / registration)" form fields settings, use bookacti_register_user_data PHP hook instead
+* Tweak - Security: Do not save form values ​​in the redirect URL when navigating back and forth between the booking form page and the login page

 = 1.18.8 - 2026/09/11 =
 * Fix - Security: Prevent using trashed or inactive booking form in booking request